felixmarvindev/school-biometric-system/docs/stories/01-school-setup/phase-1-school-registration.md

 ## Goal

-Enable schools to register in the system through a web form, creating the foundation for multi-tenant architecture.
+Enable schools to register in the system through a two-step web form (school info + admin account), creating the foundation for multi-tenant architecture.
+Both school and admin are created in a single atomic transaction.

 ## Duration Estimate